 In Saint Ralph, the characters literally refer to it as "self abuse," a reflection of the 1950's Catholic school setting.
 However, since the title character is 14, the concept that it's bad for him does not stop him.

 Another Catholic school movie, Heaven Help Us, features a compulsive masturbator who's also pallid, twitchy and socially awkward.

 There are plenty of jokes about how parents will lecture their children about masturbation and its negative consequences.
-One gem we heard a lot in school was about a dad who tells his son to stop masturbating or he will go blind... and his son then tells him that he is looking in the wrong direction and that he is standing over here, implying that the dad can't see well as a result of him masturbating too.
+One gem we heard a lot in school was about a dad who tells his son to stop masturbating or he will go blind... and his son then tells him that he is looking in the wrong direction and that he is standing over here.

 Variations on the theme of "Masturbating'll make you go blind, you know!"
 "Who said that?" and "Masturbation'll go make you go deaf!"
 "What?
 Speak up!" are always popular in junior high.

 Comedian Adam Ferarra claims to have renounced his Catholic faith at 14 years old for this reason.